RodrigoMattosoSilveira/rms-sparklines/README.md

 * Increment packages.json version using `semver` notation
 * **$** `npm publish`

 See the [rms-sparklines-styleguide](https://github.com/RodrigoMattosoSilveira/rms-sparklines-styleguide).
-README for instructions on how and when to use the web component's published and under developemnt versions.
+README for instructions on how and when to use the web component's published and under development versions.

+Note that the publishing is done in the library's not the web component's root folder.

 ## Update an existing [@rms/sparkline](https://github.com/RodrigoMattosoSilveira/rms-sparklines) web component
 Similar as when creating a new component, except that you will skip the create component steps.